damymeister/tenzis-game/README.md

 ## Updates

-Update 1.1 - Timer that measures the game time and storing the best time in localStorage were added.
+Update 1.1 - Timer that measures the game time and possibility to store the best game time in localStorage were added.